 6. Set Daily Priorities

-By consciously planning and investing in your life, and moving towards goals you set for yourself and your future, soon you’ll notice the progress and feel a sense of accomplishment.
+By consciously planning and investing in your life, and moving towards goals you set for yourself and your future, you’ll soon notice the progress and feel a sense of accomplishment.

 7. Write in a Journal

-Simply writing down what you are thankful for, your future goals, and your feelings, can provide calmness and clarity, and even boost happiness.
+Simply writing down what you are thankful for, your future goals, and your feelings can provide calmness and clarity, and even boost happiness.
 Today, more people are drawn to “bullet journaling,” which is an artistic way to organize thoughts and get things done.

 8. Learn Something New